-The Japanese manufacturing industry is renowned for their methods of process improvement.
-It’s introduced us to methods such as Kanban and Lean.
-Another approach that’s proven to be popular amongst businesses who want to achieve business improvement is Kaizen.
+The Japanese manufacturing industry is renowned for its methods of process improvement.
+It introduced us to methods such as Kanban and Lean.
+Another approach that’s proven to be popular amongst businesses that want to improve how they operate is Kaizen.

 In this article, we’ll discuss what Kaizen is, and how it can steer your business towards continuous improvement.

 What Is Kaizen?

 Kaizen is an approach that encourages an entire company to work together to achieve continuous improvement.
 It believes that change happens iteratively instead of in big, drastic moments.

 Contrary to popular belief, the word itself does not mean “continuous improvement”.
 Continuous improvement is actually a result of Kaizen.
 A better translation would probably be “change for the better” as it advocates making a change that has an effect instead of change for change’s sake.